bromanbro/taggins/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/DorianYeager/5)

 # Bilbo Taggins
-Suckless tool for descriptively tagging files
+A command line tool for descriptively tagging files

 ## About The Project
 Taggins is a command line tool that allows you to; create, read, update, and delete descripive tags for your files.
 It adheres to the Unix phiosophy of tools that do one thing really well.
 Taggins is meant to tie in with other command line tools providing you a way of quickly locating items of interest.